The magic of combining Chiropractic with Core Exercise…

 The joints of your spine, however, are not stable enough to provide a good scaffolding for this kind of movement, and require support from your Local Stabilizing Muscle system.
 This muscle system does not create movement on contraction; rather their contraction creates a healthy amount of stiffness around the vertebrae of your spine, providing support while your Global Mobilisers are at work!

 The local stabilizing system is popularly known as your core.
-When your core is healthy, strong and working as it should; it automatically contracts before you move your “mover muscles” in order to give the spine the support it needs, and prevent injury or locking during movement of your arms, legs and trunk.
+When your core is healthy, strong and working as it should; it automatically contracts before you move your “mover muscles” in order to give the spine the support it needs, and prevent injury or locking during movement of your arms, legs, and trunk.

 If your core is not working as it should, your spine is exposed to potentially harmful forces and movements because you are unable to effectively brace your spine.
-Furthermore, as your spine provides a bony casing for your spinal cord, any resultant tension in your spine may lead to inadequate functioning of your nerves too!
+Furthermore, as your spine provides question casing for your spinal cord, any resultant tension in your spine may lead to inadequate functioning of your nerves too!

 This is often where Chiropractors come in.
 One of our main goals is to “unlock” any jammed-up joints to restore normal, healthy movement in the spine and relieve tension on the nervous system.
 While this is a highly effective form of treatment which serves to reduce pain and allow optimum musculoskeletal system functioning; it is impractical to rely on Chiropractic treatment alone.
 Your body needs some help and reinforcement from you too!